huayan/galaxy-tools-bgisoap/README.md

 galaxy-tools-bgisoap
 ====================

-Wrapping of BGI SOAP package for use in Galaxy
+Wrapping of the BGI SOAP package for use in Galaxy.

+The execution of the build.xml ant script requires two jar files: ant4hg and xmltask.